xinjuezou-whi/whi_rviz_plugins/README.md

 2. Run rviz to add the Battery plugin

-  Click the "Add" button at the bottom of the "Displays" panel, then scrolling down through the available displays until you see "Battery" under package name "whi_rviz_plugins"
+  Click the "Add" button at the bottom of the "Displays" panel, then scrolling down through the available displays until you see "Battery" under package name "whi_rviz_plugins":

 ![image](https://user-images.githubusercontent.com/72239958/182015665-fd271ba8-7fbb-4b4c-b479-73f90e24b48d.png)